-Psychotherapy can be of benefit to anyone.
+Psychotherapy can be of benefit to anyone

-You may be feeling that you want to talk to someone who won’t judge you or gossip or try to give you advice.
-Whatever you say in therapy is confidential and won’t be discussed outside the room, except for examples for supervision where you won't be identifiable.
+You may be feeling that you want to talk to someone who won’t judge you or try to give you advice.
+Whatever you say in therapy is confidential and won’t be discussed elsewhere, except for examples for supervision where you won't be identifiable.
 This space is yours to explore whatever you want to talk about, with no pressure to say or do anything.
 Speaking in this way, giving voice to whatever comes to mind, in the presence of a therapist carefully listening to you, can mean that you hear yourself differently.
 It can mean that you see patterns that may not have been obvious and that can lead to change.
 Sometimes if it feels like you can’t see the wood for the trees, it can help just to express how you are feeling, to try to find words for your experience.
 Sometimes it may help to sit with whatever it is, in the company of a psychotherapist trained to be able to sit with it and think about it with you.

 What benefits can be expected?